perpetualCreations/raspbot-rca/readme.md

 Welcome to the Raspbot RCA.
 To see documentation, please go to the docs page at https://dreamerslegacy.xyz/projects/raspbot/docs.html.

-Please install client directory files to your selected client computer, and install server directory to your bot.
+Please install client directory files to your selected client computer, and install the server directory to your bot.

+Sentry is available under its respective directory.

 Please refer to the requirements.txt manifest files for information regarding dependencies, to be installed through PIP.

 Installation will require editing of configuration files.
 Please check any .cfg files within both directories for any edits you would like to make.